 - Operational deficiencies – various ailments and no structure

-- Absence of or very little communication among staff and management.
+- Absence of or very little communication amongst staff and management.
 Divisions aren’t well-coordinated and do not function as a team.

 - No transparency.
 There is hardly any openness from management.

 - Unethical practices – short-term selfish objectives in search of market share.
 Top executives should promote social norms and principles as moral agents.